Anna Maria Wells: Career and family

-Anna Maria Foster and Thomas Wells (1790–1861) were married at the Hollis Street Church in Boston on August 6, 1821 by Rev. John Pierpont, a poet, lawyer, temperance advocate, and Unitarian minister.
+Anna Maria Foster and Thomas Wells (1790–1861) were married at the Hollis Street Church in Boston on August 6, 1821, by Rev. John Pierpont, a poet, lawyer, temperance advocate, and Unitarian minister.
 Thomas Wells was the son of Capt.
 Thomas Wells, (vintner on Ann Street, "four doors north of the drawbridge"), and a grandson of the Revolutionary War patriot Samuel Adams.
 He dabbled in poetry while earning his living (from about 1820 to 1828) as an inspector for the U.S. Customs Office in Boston.
 In 1825, he read his poem, Ye Shades of Martyred Heroes, to a crowd of thousands gathered to commemorate the 50th anniversary of the Battle of Bunker Hill, and in 1826, the Boston News-letter announced, "The prize poem delivered at the Hubbard Gallery, was a good thing, written by a good poet, who has taken many good premiums before this for his good midnight lucubrations — Mr. Thomas Wells, as well as his lady, are beautiful writers who never fail of being [number one], when writing for a medal."
 Several of his poems appeared in Kettel's 1829 Specimens of American Poetry.

 Between 1822 and 1828, Anna Wells bore four children, the first of whom was Thomas Foster Wells (1822–1903), a shipping merchant, raiser of shipwrecks, and father of the mathematician Webster Wells and the architect Joseph Morrill Wells.
 Her third son, William Vincent Wells (1826–1876), wrote a three-volume biography of his ancestor, The Life and Public Services of Samuel Adams, first published in 1865.
-In 1830, Anna Wells published Poems and Juvenile Sketches, a compilation for which she is best known.
+In 1830, Anna Wells published Poems and Juvenile Sketches, the compilation for which she is best known.
 The Atlantic Monthly Magazine praised it, writing: "The purest and best poetry for children is written by Mrs. Anna Maria Wells, whose new book lies by us at this moment.
 We have always been an admirer of the chastened, unaffected, natural vein of this lady's genius...and it is pleasant to know that her delightful book sells rapidly."